DeltaAlchemist/Amazing-Numbers/README.md

 - **Jumping Numbers**:
 A number is a Jumping number if the adjacent digits inside the number differ by 1.
 The difference between 9 and 0 is not considered as 1.
 Single-digit numbers are considered Jumping numbers.
 For example, 78987, and 4343456 are Jumping numbers, but 796 and 89098 are not.

+- **Happy** and **Sad numbers**:
+A happy number is a number that reaches 1 after a sequence during which the number is replaced by the sum of each digit squares.
+For example, 13 is a happy number, as 12 + 32 = 10 which leads to 12 + 02 = 1.
+A number that is not happy is called... (guess what) Sad.